New tobacco and vaping laws in Western Australia

 Smoke-free and vape-free public places

-Under the new laws, vaping will not be allowed anywhere smoking is prohibited.
+Under the new laws, vaping is not allowed anywhere smoking is prohibited.

-All smoke‑free public places, both indoor and outdoor, will also be vape‑free.
-These changes aim to reduce exposure to second-hand vape aerosol and protect the community.
+All smoke‑free public places, both indoor and outdoor, are also vape‑free.
+These changes aim to reduce exposure to second-hand vape aerosol and help protect the community.

 Further legislative changes in 2026

-A second tranche of legislative changes is expected to be introduced to Parliament later this year.
+A second stage of legislative changes is expected to be introduced to Parliament later this year.

 The WA Government has indicated these changes may include: